 Rotten Tomatoes: 35%

 A Tale of Two Sisters (The Uninvited)

 One of the scariest Korean films of all time is A Tale of Two Sisters.
 It is a very unconventional horror movie.
 Sure, it does have some jump scares, but it mainly relies on psychological thrills to bring the horror.
 It is a story about a family that suffers from extreme grief and remorse.
 The US version revolves around the same plot the only minor difference between the two films is the age difference.
 However, the US version does not have the same effect as a renowned Korean folktale inspired the film.
 This brings that extra level of horror and believability.
 The U.S. version relies more on jump scares and less on psychological thrills than the Korean version.
 In addition, supernatural elements in the Korean version add that extra level of horror.

 Rotten Tomatoes: 32%

 One of the worst Korean film remakes has to go to Possession.
-Addicted was a successful 2002 Korean film while Possession was only released in Israel before going straight to DVD.
+Addicted was a successful 2002 Korean film, while Possession was only released in Israel before going straight to DVD.
 It is a story about a woman with a fairy-tale marriage.
-Her husband has a brother and one day both are involved in a car accident.
+Her husband has a brother; one day, both are involved in a car accident.
 When her husband’s brother wakes up, he says he is the husband.
-He knows every intimate detail of their relationship but it takes a while before she believes him.
-While the Korean version really does a good job of sympathizing with the characters, the US version makes the brother a much dislikeable character, in the beginning, making it very difficult to root for him for the post-crash scenes.
-The US version just made the twist too obvious which overall makes the film dull and boring.
+He knows every intimate detail of their relationship, but it takes a while before she believes him.
+While the Korean version does an excellent job of sympathizing with the characters, the US version makes the brother a much dislikeable character in the beginning, making it very difficult to root for him in the post-crash scenes.
+The US version made the twist too obvious, making the film dull.
 Stick with the Korean version.